 Who marks my work if I am studying at a partner institution?
 Normally, your work will be first and second marked by staff members who work at the institution delivering your course.
-Once this has been done, a lecturer at University of Staffordshire will also review a selection of assessments before asking the external examiner to look at the work.
+Once this has been done, a lecturer at Staffordshire University will also review a selection of assessments before asking the external examiner to look at the work.